Mike Yastrzemski Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.26).
+- The Red Sox have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Paxton makes the start for the Red Sox, his 13th of the season.
-He is 6-2 with a 3.46 ERA and 75 strikeouts in 65 2/3 innings pitched.
+- Bernardino (1-0 with a 2.31 ERA and 39 strikeouts in 35 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.

-- In his most recent outing on Saturday against the New York Mets, the left-hander went six innings, giving up two earned runs while surrendering three hits.

-- In 12 games this season, the 34-year-old has put up a 3.46 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.
+- His last appearance came out of the bullpen on Saturday when the lefty tossed a scoreless third of an inning against the San Francisco Giants without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.